ZSShen/C-Common-Data-Structures/doc/README.md

 =============

 ##Objective
-LibCDS implements several kinds of classic containers by C. It offers uniform APIs for convenient container interaction.
+LibCDS implements a set of uniform C APIs for data structure manipulation.

 ##Container Category
-+ Tree
-  + BinaryTree -- The basic binary search tree.
-  + RedBlackTree -- The balanced binary search tree.
-+ List
-  + LinkedList -- The doubly linked list.
-+ Array
+ - Sequential Container
-  + Vector -- The dynamically growable array.
+   - Vector --- The dynamically growable array
-+ Map
+   - LinkedList --- The doubly linked list
+ - Associative Container
-  + TreeMap -- The ordered map to store key value pairs implemented with balanced tree.
+   - TreeMap --- The ordered map to store key value pairs
-  + HashMap -- The unordered map to store key value pairs implemented with hash table.
+   - HashMap --- The unordered map to store key value pairs
-+ Heap
-  + BinaryHeap -- The binary heap implemented with vector.
-+ Queue
-  + PriorityQueue -- The priority queue implemented with binary heap.
+ - Simple Collection Container
+   - Queue --- The FIFO queue
+   - Stack --- The LIFO stack
+   - PriorityQueue --- The queue to maintain priority ordering for elements